nvda-es/devguides_translation/original_docs/NVDA-Add-on-Development-Guide.md

 ### A very important note about control types module changes in NVDA 2021.2

-NVDA 2021.2 introduces control types refactor that changes how control roles and sates are specified.
-In older NvDA releases, control roles are written as controlTypes.ROLE_*, and states are written as controlTypes.STATE_*.
+NVDA 2021.2 introduces control types refactor that changes how control roles and states are specified.
+In older NVDA releases, control roles are written as controlTypes.ROLE_*, and states are written as controlTypes.STATE_*.
 With control types refactor, roles and states must be written as controlTypes.Role.* and controlTypes.State.*, respectively.
 For example:

 * Editable text role:
     * 2021.1 and earlier: controlTypes.ROLE_EDITABLETEXT